-If you type a single ? at the prompt, the VTY will display possible completions at the exact location of your currently entered command.
+If you type a single? at the prompt, the VTY will display possible completions at the exact location of your currently entered command.

-If you type ? at an otherwise empty command (without having entered even only a partial command), you will get a list of the first word of all possible commands available at this node:
+If you type? at an otherwise empty command (without having entered even only a partial command), you will get a list of the first word of all possible commands available at this node:

-Example: Typing ? at start of OsmoMSC prompt
+Example: Typing? at start of OsmoMSC prompt

+'''

 OsmoMSC> 1

+show

-show Show running system information
+Show running system information

+list

-list Print command list
+Print command list

+exit

-exit Exit current mode and down to previous mode
+Exit current mode and down to previous mode

-help Description of the interactive help system
+Description of the interactive help system

+help

+enable

-enable Turn on privileged mode command
+Turn on privileged mode command

 terminal Set terminal line parameters

-who Display who is on vty
+Display who is on vty

+who

-logging Configure logging
+Configure logging

+logging

-no Negate a command or set its defaults
+Negate a command or set its defaults

+no

-sms SMS related commands
+SMS related commands

 subscriber Operations on a Subscriber

+'''

-• Type ? here at the prompt, the ? itself will not be printed.
+Type? here at the prompt, the? itself will not be printed.